Eaternity/eaternity-website/_posts/foodprint/0000-01-01-environmental-footprints.md

     	<div class="row push-bottom">
         <div class="col-sm-7">
           <p>Climate friendly meals are often good for the environment in general.
 For example, reducing the carbon footprint of our diet also reduces the impact on land use and of the oversupply of nutrients.
 However, in detail potential conflicts can occur between climate, animal welfare, tropical deforestation and water scarcity. </p>
-    			<p>The Eaternity App now provides the water footprint, forest label and animal treatment label next to the climate score.
+    			<p>The Eaternity App now provides the water footprint, rainforest and animal treatment score next to the climate score.
 With this set of indicators everybody can prepare climate friendly and sustainable meals.
     			</p>
         </div>